-Does “In geveb” (‘Web of Intrigue?’) exist for the glorification and personal power politics of some JTS veterans (and their Lithuanian junkets), with exclusion of colleagues internationally who are not among the sycophants or puppets of East European manipulation of Yiddish studies?
+Does “In Geveb” (‘Web of Intrigue?’) exist for the glorification and personal power politics of some JTS veterans (and their Lithuanian junkets), with exclusion of colleagues internationally who are not among their sycophants or puppets of East European manipulation of Yiddish studies?

 Surely this cannot be the wish of the sponsoring Naomi Prawer Kadar Foundation that does so much for living Yiddish language and culture internationally.
 Indeed, when time came for the inaugural Yivo lecture in dear Naomi’s memory back in 2011 (just before Yivo’s public shift to becoming the Lithuanian government prime Jewish PR purveyor), the choice for speaker was Defending History’s editor.